Skip to main content

 Once you choose your psychology program type, you'll need to consider the number of courses you want to take each term.
 It might be tempting to enroll in multiple courses each term to finish quicker, but it may not be feasible if you have other commitments at work or home.

-You might also save time if you've already earned college credits.
+If you already have college credits, you might be able to complete your degree faster.
 Some universities will allow you to transfer those credits toward your degree program.

 For example, SNHU accepts up to 90 transfer credits toward your psychology program.
 Whatever program you choose, your academic advisor can help you map out a plan to best help you reach your goals.